Improved Linear Programs for Discrete Barycenters: Improved Linear Programs

 \begin{theorem} The Discrete Barycenter Problem can be solved using LP (\ref{LPw}).
 Any optimal vertex corresponds to a sparse barycenter. \end{theorem}

-For $n=2$, i.e. for a set of two discrete measures, the computation of a discrete barycenter can be modeled as a transportation problem; see \cite{m-16} where this was explained through a transformation of LP (\ref{baryLP}).
-We believe the best way to prove this claim is to perform a reindexing of LP (\ref{LPw}) for this special case, as follows:
+For a set of two discrete measures, the computation of a discrete barycenter can be modeled as a classical transportation problem; this is explained in \cite{m-16} through a transformation of LP (\ref{baryLP}).
+We demonstrate an easier way to prove this claim by reindexing LP (\ref{LPw}) as follows: